josokw/HopfieldANN/README.md

 Not all associated output patterns will be in every detail the same as the learned input patterns.
 Sometimes the associated output can be something it was never taught.
 "Hallucinations" is one of the main problems.
-A Hopfield network cannot tell you if the association is an "hallucination".
+A Hopfield network cannot tell you if the association is a "hallucination".

 ## Building: using C11, CMake and make